AlistairDriscoll/project-3/README.md

-wanted to keep the idea of the user pressing 1 to go to the rules and 2 for the actual game, and I already had the rules function that worked so didn't see the point in trying something from scratch as from experience I'm beginning to learn to keep my code and try find a solution.
-My idea was quite a happy accident as it means my code would not be in an infinite loop either.
-I chose to have an option 3 which doesn't actually do anything in the while loop of the main function, instead this option would skip the code and finish off the main function.
+wanted to keep the idea of the user pressing 1 to go to the rules and 2 for the actual game, and I already had the rules function that worked so didn't see the point in trying something from scratch as from experience I'm beginning to learn to keep my code and try and find a solution.
+My idea was quite a happy accident as it meant my code would not be in an infinite loop either.
+I chose to have an option 3 which doesn't actually do anything in the while loop of the main function, instead, this option would skip the code and finish off the main function.
 I then thought to add a goodbye message.
+This bug took a lot of staring at the screen trying to figure something out, experimenting and thinking about while going on a walk before I managed to think outside the box for a solution.

+Another bug was when the user made a mistake, it may have been a 'yellow' kind where they only picked a letter they had already chosen or had made a 'red' mistake of getting it wrong, both error messages would show up instead of one.
+I added a further if statement within the while loop at the top of the choose_letter function to solve this, much improving the user experience.

+## Credits

+I have to thank several YouTube tutorials for helping me learn Colorama, and I also have to thank my Code Institute mentor Julia for pushing me to learn stuff that is out of the course content and driving me to be a better and more detailed coder.